qooxdoo/qooxdoo/docs/development/apidoc/api_jsdoc_at_ignore.md

 # @ignore

-pages/development/api_jsdoc_ref#ignore is a very powerful construct that probably deserves a bit elaboration on the reference information.
+pages/development/api_jsdoc_ref#ignore is a very powerful construct that probably deserves a bit of elaboration on the reference information.

 ## Variadic Arguments